canhta/CareCircle/backend/TYPESCRIPT_REFACTOR_PROGRESS.md

 - Refactored notification-template.service.ts to use proper interfaces
 - Created notification-scheduling.interfaces.ts for scheduling-related interfaces
 - Refactored notification-scheduling.service.ts to use proper interfaces

+### Week 5 (Phase 5 - Common Utilities and Middleware)

+- Created audit-logging.interfaces.ts with AuditLogMetadata and other interfaces
+- Refactored audit-logging.service.ts to use proper interfaces instead of Record<string, any>
+- Created health-summary.interfaces.ts with HealthSummary and other interfaces
+- Refactored health-record.service.ts to use proper interfaces instead of Record<string, any> and any types
+- Created exception.interfaces.ts with ErrorDetails, HttpExceptionResponse, RequestWithUser, and other interfaces
+- Refactored global-exception.filter.ts to use proper interfaces instead of any types

 ## Next Steps